Advice and resources : Request for Help process guidance for professionals

 Autism

-- We can offer autism assessments for children/young people aged 2 ½ to 17 ½ years of age.
+- We offer autism assessments for children and young people aged 2 years 6 months to 17 years 6 months.

-- For requests to consider autism assessment for young people aged 17 ½ years or older: please visit our adult autism assessment team.
+- For requests to consider autism assessment for young people over the age of 17 years 6 months, please visit our Adult Autism Assessment Service.

 - The child or young person must be registered with a GP in Berkshire.